(CNN) -- Golf legend Seve Ballesteros has confirmed that he has a brain tumor.

 The former Ryder Cup captain, who won a record 50 times on the European tour, won the British Open three times and the U.S. Masters twice before retiring last year after battling back problems.

-Ballesteros was also admitted to a hospital last year, when doctors discovered an irregular heartbeat.
+Ballesteros was also admitted to a hospital last year, and doctors discovered an irregular heartbeat.

-Ryder Cup partner Jose Maria Olazabal, who visited Ballesteros in hospital before Tuesday's operation, said he was "confident" he would recover, adding: "While I'm rightly worried, I thought Seve seemed very well.
+Ryder Cup partner Olazabal, who visited Ballesteros in hospital, said he was "confident" he would recover, adding: "While I'm rightly worried, I thought Seve seemed very well.
 We were talking for a good while.
 I wish him a speedy recovery."

 Jimenez added: "Seve, we love you.
 We all hope you recover as soon as possible and we're waiting for you."